engrit-illinois/Ping-All/README.md

 ### -Count \<int\>
 Optional integer.
-The number of times to ping machines.
+The number of times to attempt to ping the target machines.
 Machines which respond to at least one ping will be considered a success.
 Default is `4`.

+### -TimeoutSeconds \<int\>
+Optional integer.
+The number of seconds to wait for each ping before timing out and moving onto the next attempt.
+Default is the default for `Test-Connection`, which is `5`.

 ### -IpVersion \<int\>
 Optional integer.